autistic-symposium/mev-toolkit/README.md

 - [How To Light Up The Dark Forest by Robert Miller](https://writings.flashbots.net/writings/the-anatomy-of-an-inspector/)
 - [KeeperDAO's whitepaper](https://github.com/keeperdao/whitepaper/blob/main/whitepaper.pdf)
 - [Blockchains are Cities by Haseeb Qureshi](https://medium.com/dragonfly-research/blockchains-are-cities-564327013f86)
-   * "Ethereum is NYC, Solana is LA"
 - [Endgame by Vitalik](https://vitalik.ca/general/2021/12/06/endgame.html)
-   * "a chain where block production is still centralized, but block validation is trustless and highly decentralized"
 - [Soulbound by Vitalik](https://vitalik.eth.limo/general/2022/01/26/soulbound.html)
-   * "Making more items in the crypto space soulbound can be one path toward where NFTs can represent much more of who you are and not just what you can afford."
 - [Towards a Theory of Maximal Extractable Value I, Diamandis et al](https://people.eecs.berkeley.edu/~ksk/files/MEV_CFMM.pdf)
 - [DEX Arbitrage, Mathematical Optimisations & Me](https://noxx.substack.com/p/dex-arbitrage-mathematical-optimisations)